Rayon: Health issues

 The most common rayon production method, the viscose process, uses carbon disulfide, which is highly toxic.
 It is well documented to have seriously harmed the health of rayon workers in developed countries, and emissions may also harm the health of people living near rayon plants and their livestock.
 Rates of disability in modern factories (mainly in China, Indonesia, and India) are unknown.
 This has raised ethical concerns over viscose rayon production.
 As of 2016, production facilities located in developing countries generally do not provide environmental or worker safety data.

 Most global carbon disulfide emissions come from rayon production, as of 2008.
-As of 2004, about 250 g of carbon disulfide is emitted per kilogram of rayon produced.
+But statistics on the damage were not compiled in the UK until the 1960s.As of 2004, about 250 g of carbon disulfide is emitted per kilogram of rayon produced.

 Control technologies have enabled improved collection of carbon disulfide and reuse of it, resulting in a lower emissions of carbon disulfide.
 These have not always been implemented in places where it was not legally required and profitable.

 Carbon disulfide is volatile and is lost before the rayon gets to the consumer; the rayon itself is basically pure cellulose.

 Studies from the 1930s showed that 30% of American rayon workers experienced significant health impacts due to carbon disulfide exposure.
 Courtaulds worked hard to prevent this information being published in Britain.

 During the Second World War, political prisoners in Nazi Germany were made to work in appalling conditions at the Phrix rayon factory in Krefeld.
 Nazis used forced labour to produce rayon across occupied Europe.

 In the 1990s, viscose rayon producers faced lawsuits for negligent environmental pollution.
 Emissions abatement technologies had been consistently used.
 Carbon-bed recovery, for instance, which reduces emissions by about 90%, was used in Europe, but not in the US, by Courtaulds.
 Pollution control and worker safety started to become cost-limiting factors in production.

 Japan has reduced carbon disulfide emissions per kilogram of viscose rayon produced (by about 16% per year), but in other rayon-producing countries, including China, emissions are uncontrolled.
 Rayon production is steady or decreasing except in China, where it is increasing, as of 2004.

 Rayon production has largely moved to the developing world, especially China, Indonesia and India.
 Rates of disability in these factories are unknown, as of 2016, and concerns for worker safety continue.